A Proven Ally

 Tier 2: Moderate Risk

-Tier 2 includes more serious offenses that are considered to pose a higher risk to public safety.
-Individuals in this category can petition for removal after 20 years.
-However, more persuasive evidence of rehabilitation and reduced risk to the community will be required.
+Tier 2 includes offenses considered to pose a higher risk to public safety.
+Individuals in this category can generally petition for removal after 20 years.
+A small number of Tier 2 offenses may qualify for a 10-year period if the offender was under 21 at the time of the offense and other specific criteria are met.

 • Lewd acts with a child under 14 (PC 288(a))